Man arrested on suspicion of tampering with voting machine

 Gilbert Ortiz, Pueblo County's clerk and recorder, confirmed Friday that Patton has been a registered Democratic voter since 2019, when he switched his affiliation from the Green Party.

-No secure elections data was breached in the June 28 incident, Pueblo police said.
-But the incident heightened concerns among election officials and security experts that conspiracy theories related to the 2020 presidential election could inspire some voters to meddle with — or even attempt to sabotage — election equipment.
+Secretary of State Jena Griswold said Friday that this is the first arrest and potential prosecution under a new law broadening the definition of tampering with election equipment and strengthening the penalty for it.
+It is now a felony punishable by up to three years in prison.

+“The continued spread of election conspiracies and the Big Lie is fueling threats to American elections, including efforts to interfere with election equipment," Griswold, a Democrat seeking reelection Tuesday, said in a statement.
+"It is vital that anyone who breaks the law in attempts of subverting the will of the people or undermining elections be held responsible.”

-Citing an ongoing investigation, Pueblo police spokesperson Officer Meagan Chapman said the department could not immediately release any further information, including a warrant for Patton's arrest that could potentially suggest a possible motive for the alleged tampering.
-It occurred at a central Pueblo polling station on June 28, the day of Colorado's party primaries.
+Citing an ongoing investigation, Pueblo police spokesperson Officer Meagan Chapman said the department could not release further information, including a warrant for Patton's arrest that could potentially suggest a possible motive for the alleged tampering.

-Police said they worked with Colorado's Secretary of State's Office, the Colorado Bureau of Investigation and local prosecutors in the investigation.
+Ortiz said Patton was identified as a suspect because he presented a driver's license to poll workers as proof he was eligible to vote — and that he did vote — before the alleged tampering was discovered.

+“The atmosphere we have around elections is so rumor-generated these days, and I feel like a lot of the public feel like we’re the enemy when our staff and judges are the ones protecting democracy,” Ortiz said.
+“This just proves to me that Colorado’s system has so many checks and balances it's just impossible for anybody to tamper with our elections.”

 Learn more about the issues and factors at play in the midterms at https://apnews.com/hub/explaining-the-elections.
 And follow the AP’s election coverage of the 2022 elections at https://apnews.com/hub/2022-midterm-elections